Supporting Children’s Mental Health Week 2025

 We will be transforming ourselves into mini David Attenborough’s to write about polar animals and how they survive the harshest winter weathers using a WAGOLL as inspiration.

 Pig Heart Boy is another one of the most engaging texts that we use in Year 6.
 The children will have reading sessions which build up to writing a section of the story using dialogue and a balanced argument to debate whether the main character should have a pig heart transplant!
+We even go to |Discovery to dissect a real pig heart to link in with our science and this amazing book!

 Wonder: this heart-warming story will give the children the opportunity for plenty of debate which will end in writing an opinion piece.